Information for Parents

 - How does the Faculty of Science and the Uni make the transition from school to Uni easier?

-- How many hours of classes will they attend each week?
+- How many hours of classes will my child attend each week?

 - Does the Uni have overseas exchanges?

-- Will Sydney Uni help them find a job?
+- Will Sydney Uni help my child find a job?

 - What computing facilities are available?
 Will my child need to buy a computer?